 Sometimes the conspiracy is exposed, only to be revealed in the last pages (or scenes) that that conspiracy was sacrificed to hide the real one — which leads to the conclusion that if you learn of the conspiracy, it is not the true one, which may take us into Zen territory.

 Sometimes the Ancient Conspiracy is neutral or a force for good, such as an Ancient Order of Protectors, but more often than not it is evil (when it is a force for good, it often still does extremely evil things because its members believe they serve the greater good).
 Occasionally (primarily in series by writers who understood earlier source material such as the Illuminatus!! trilogy), the obvious Ancient Conspiracy is later discovered to be an offshoot of an even more Ancient Tradition which has lost its way; in such cases, the real Ancient Tradition may provide some veiled and ambiguous assistance to the protagonists, though they will remain aloof themselves.

 It tends to be big on Only the Knowledgable May Pass, which may matter a great deal for The Infiltration.

-This trope often has an interesting combination of research failure and Shown Their Work.
+This trope often has an interesting combination of Critical Research Failure and Shown Their Work.
 On the one hand, many writers clearly have spent hours poring over books on history and symbolism and can throw out dozens of completely factual precedents and weave them into an interesting narrative.
 Then these same authors display a horribly deficient understanding of how the social sciences work.
 This can make for very frustrating instances where a writer's knowledgeability in one area is undermined by their ignorance in another.